Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 They were those who contributed to the Evolution of Life.

-They worshipped Tao and were satisfied with little in the world of matter.
-Not desiring much, they were satisfied with what they had and did not seek more.
+They worshipped Tao and they needed little in this world to be satisfied.
+Not desiring much, they were content with what they had and did not seek more.

 16. Make emptiness* in yourself complete and achieve full calm!
 Let everything around you move by itself!
 Let everyone bloom spiritually and advance to cognition of their true Essence*!

 Those who have cognized their true Essence achieve full calm.
-Thus they attain the common Abode of All Those Who Have Attained*.
+Thus they attain the common Abode of All Those Who Have Attained It*.

 One’s presence in this Abode has to become constant.
-The One Who has fulfilled this goal is called Enlightened, Perfect, possessing the Higher Wisdom.
+The One Who has achieved this goal is called Enlightened, Perfect, and the Possessor of the Higher Wisdom.

 Those Who have attained that Abode represent the United We, which is the Highest Ruler.
 That Abode is also called Heaven*.
 This is the Abode of Eternal Tao.